The translation of this document is outdated.

 General Provisions

-(1) The following terms are used in this Law:
+(1) The following terms are used in the Law:

-1) electronic mail - type of services which ensures the
+1) electronic mail - a type of services which ensures

 2) information society service - a distance service